blbadger/blbadger.github.io/computing-programs.md

     else:
         ls.append([base, 1])
 ```

+So now we have the composition of our base, in the form of a list `ls`.

 Now it is time for another helper function.
 We want to find the sum of the digits of $n$ for the general Legendre's formula, so the function `sum_digits(base, n)` is made to compute the sum of the digits of $n$ in the base $base$ provided.